ZakiZtraki/AndruinoBeginner/content/lessons/day10/lesson.md

 ## Activity 1 – Identify and test the display

-1. **Identify the pins.** A typical common cathode display has 10 pins: two common cathode pins (usually pins 3 and 8) and eight segment pins (a, b, c, d, e, f, g, dp).
-Consult the manufacturer’s datasheet to match each pin to its segment.
-Pins 3 and 8 should connect to ground【8206320365204†L150-L154】.
+1. **Identify the pins.** A typical common cathode display has 10 pins: two common cathode pins (often pins 3 and 8) and eight segment pins (a, b, c, d, e, f, g, dp).
+Consult the manufacturer’s datasheet to match each pin to its segment (for example, [Kingbright SA56‑11EWA datasheet](https://www.kingbrightusa.com/images/catalog/SPEC/SA56-11EWA.pdf)).
+Pins 3 and 8 should connect to ground.
 2. **Test each segment.** Temporarily connect each segment pin to +5 V through a 220 Ω resistor while the common pins are connected to GND.
 When you touch the resistor to a segment pin, its corresponding LED should light.
 This confirms your pinout.

 ## Activity 2 – Wiring the display